 Rabbits, like dogs and cats, can, unfortunately, have seizures—periods of involuntary physical movement usually accompanied by some kind of mental aberration.
 In some cases, loss of consciousness can also occur.
 Seizure episodes can be scary, especially if you've never seen a rabbit or any other pet have one; while many rabbits recover fully from seizures, some do have lasting symptoms.

-According to MedlinePlus, a seizure in humans is defined as "the physical findings or changes in behavior that occur after an episode of abnormal electrical activity in the brain."
-This means that something in a human's brain causes the body to malfunction at unknown times - and the same is true for rabbits.
+According to MedlinePlus, a seizure is defined as "the physical findings or changes in behavior that occur after an episode of abnormal electrical activity in the brain."
 A seizure does not have to involve convulsions, or the shaking and twitching that many people associate with seizures, but those are often the most easily recognized types of seizures (known as grand mal or generalized seizures).

 Focal seizures are not as concerning as grand mal seizures and the length of the seizure is important to note.
 A seizure lasting several minutes will increase your rabbit's body temperature and can cause permanent brain damage while a small, short seizure only lasting 20 seconds will most likely not leave any lasting effects.

 Causes of Seizures in Rabbits

 There are a number of possible reasons for rabbit seizures; some are minor or passing issues while others are serious and even potentially fatal.
 These include:

 - E. cuniculi infections (a protozoan)

 - Blood clots

 Rabbits that are at greater risk of seizures may have underlying cardiac, kidney, or liver disease, brain injury, or a neurological disorder.